fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Narrative and Representation
-14: _Houses_, "The Question of Narrative," 204-213; Hayden White, "The Value of Narrativity in the Representation of Reality," 5-27.
+14: _Houses_, "The Question of Narrative," 204-213; Group 1: Hayden White, "The Value of Narrativity in the Representation of Reality," 5-27; Group 2: Hayden White, "The Fictions of Factual Representation," [= _Houses_, 214-229].

-16: Hayden White, "The Fictions of Factual Representation," [= _Houses_, 214-229].
+16: Project Workshop

 ### History of Others